stephenh/tessell/docs/gettingstarted.md

 ---
 layout: default
-title: Tutorial
+title: Getting Started
 ---

 Getting Started
 ===============

-This covers how to setup gwt-mpv within an existing GWT application.
-It covers the IDE/build setup.
-For more information about all functionality, see the [tutorial](./tutorial.html) and other docs.
+This covers how to setup gwt-mpv within an existing GWT application, specifically the IDE/build setup.
+For more information about actual functionality, see the [tutorial](./tutorial.html) and other docs.

 Assumptions
 -----------

 This assumes you have an existing GWT application and build environment of your choice setup (Ant/Maven/etc.).

-For an existing GWT application to base this Getting Started doc on, I used the "New Web Application Project" in Eclipse and choose:
+For an existing GWT application to base this Getting Started doc on, I used the "New Web Application Project" in Eclipse and chose:

 * Project name: "sample"
 * Package: "com.business.sample"